This section explains how to set the default values for Cloud-Based Monitoring and Nexus Monitoring.

 ssh admin@203.0.113.0

-2. Log in to Qumulo Core by using the administrative account.
+2. Log in to the Qumulo Core Web UI.by using the administrative account.
 For example:

-3. To restore the default values for Cloud-Based and Nexus Monitoring, use the qq set_monitoring_conf command.
+3. To restore the default values for Cloud-Based and Nexus Monitoring, run the qq set_monitoring_conf command.

 In the following example, we: